These are the 4 boundaries your brain needs to feel less overwhelmed

 The impulse control mechanism is located in a part of the executive attention function of the brain called effortful control, says Robinson.
 “Interruptions shred it and make us self-distract and lose ability to regulate impulsivity and stay on task,” he says.
 “Managing interruptions, then, is key.”

-A study by Leslie Perlow, an assistant professor of business at the University of Michigan, looked at what would happen when employees had two no-interruption zones—no phone or email—in the day.
+A study by Harvard Business School Professor Leslie Perlow looked at what would happen when employees had two no-interruption zones—no phone or email—in the day.
 Having a no-interruption zone in the morning from 8 a.m. to 11 a.m. increased productivity 59% and a no-interruption zone from 3 p.m. to 5 p.m. increased productivity 65%.

 “Barking” Management